You’ve graduated from high school (finally!) and now you’re going to college.

 Dorm signup, at least at the University of California in Berkeley (a.k.a.
 Cal) is done online.
 After filling out the forms and selecting the dorm I preferred, and asking for an extra-long bed because I’m six-five, and being sure to check the required box that confirmed that I understood that I might not get my selection, all I had to do is sit back and wait for a response from Cal Housing with the name and — hopefully — all of the details about my roommate.

 I’d picked the Foothill La Loma Dorm based partly on visiting most of the dorms on CalDay last summer when incoming and prospective freshmen got to tour the campus and all of the facilities.
-My decision was also based on a recommendation from Kevin Westergaard, a guy I know who lived down the street from me and my folks.
+My decision was also based on a recommendation from Kent Westergaard, a guy I know who lived down the street from me and my folks.
 He graduated from Cal a year ago.
 He said I’d find Foothill the best dorm with the best people.
-I wasn’t sure about the ‘best people’ part, but I trusted Kevin about the best dorm part.
+I wasn’t sure what he meant by the ‘best people’ part, but I trusted Kent about the best dorm part.
 He’d lived there and loved it, so I figured that was a recommendation I could trust.

 I’m gay and I came out during my sophomore year in high school.
 There were a lot of out gay kids at my high school, so coming out turned out to be a big ‘so-what’s-new?’ with almost everyone.
 However, when it came time to fill out the forms for my dorm, for some reason the four checkboxes with the captions Bi, Gay, Lesbian, and Trans scared me.
 I ignored them, left them blank, pretended that I didn’t see them, pretended that they weren’t on the form.
 I justified my decision by telling myself that no one would care, so why did I have to tell anyone in advance?
 Also, would I want to room with another gay guy, which might happen if I’d checked the ‘gay’ choice?
 What if he was a flamer, or would keep bringing guys into the room to have sex?
 Of course, I ignored the possibility, or even more likely the probability, that a straight roommate would keep bringing girls into the room to have sex.
 Anyway, call me a wuss, but I wasn’t ready to declare my gayness before actually getting to Cal, finding my dorm, meeting my roommate, and scoping out the scene.
 Maybe I could even wait until my sophomore year.
 As if!